 This is the day that you will reach Landmannalaugar, the home stretch.
 On the way, we pass the Reykjadalur valley, vast fields over Obsidian lava, Hrafntinnuhraun (Hrafntinnu = obsidian/ hraun = lava) and the impressive peaks of Suðurnámur and Brennisteinsalda, a mere kilometer from Landmannalaugar.
 The final part of the trek takes you through Laugahraun (washing lava), at the end of which you will find Landmannalauagar, one of the finest natural sites in Iceland.

 However, you may not want to be thinking about carrying on a hike after you have just finished a hike like this.
 Fortunately, Landmannalaugar has a very hot, very natural hot river where you can bath and ease away your pains from the trail.

-Bare in mind that Landmannalaugar itself actually lies at an altitude of approximately 500 meters (1640 ft.), so these peaks are not as extreme as they sound.
-The way back to Reykjavik will have you discovering more Highland landscape as the land gradually moves back down to sea level.
+On the way back to Reykjavik will have you discovering more Highland landscape as the land gradually moves back down to sea level.

 The Volcanic Trails await!

 Experience the highlands as very few people do, move in the opposite direction to the others: take the road less travelled.
 Experience the Highlands with environmental stewards, experience the Volcanic Trails with Icelandic Mountain Guides, your trusted expert in all things Iceland and all things wilderness.